All $2D$ generalised dilaton theories from $d\geq 4$ gravities: 2D Horndeski theory from -dimensional gravity

 This is of course a cumbersome way of generating two-dimensional Horndeski theories and it requires in general non-polynomial $d$-dimensional covariant densities $\mathcal{I}_i$ which may not be well-defined on arbitrary backgrounds.
+As emphasised previously, we only consider these non-polynomial theories on backgrounds for which the variational principle is well-defined.
 There do not exist polynomial $d$-dimensional curvature Lagrangian densities which upon reduction on~\eqref{eq:Metric} can produce the entire class of two-dimensional Horndeski actions~\eqref{eq:SHorndeskiRewritten} characterised by~\eqref{eq:Constrainth} --- the only two-dimensional Horndeski actions which can arise from the reduction of polynomial curvature gravities are those generated by polynomial CQTGs~\cite{Bueno:2025qjk}.
 In this case the functions $\mathbb{h}_i(\psi)$ identified after the reduction can be parametrised in terms of a single analytic function of $\psi$.
 This parametrisation singles out a strictly smaller subset of all Horndeski actions~\eqref{eq:SHorndeskiRewritten} satisfying~\eqref{eq:Constrainth}.
-It is therefore necessary to go beyond polynomial curvature gravities in order to exhaust the full space of two-dimensional Horndeski theories which can arise from the reduction of pure-curvature gravities.
+It is therefore necessary to go beyond polynomial curvature gravities in order to exhaust the space of two-dimensional Horndeski theories which can arise from the reduction of pure-curvature gravities.
 That this is in principle possible is the main statement here.\\

 An exemplary realisation of the above construction has been performed for $d=4$ in~\cite{Borissova:2026wmn} and is reviewed in subsection~\ref{SecSub:ExplicitConstruction4D}.
-Therein we will further generalise this construction to generate all two-dimensional Horndeski theories from $4$-dimensional gravities by allowing in addition curvature-derivative invariants in the action.
+Therein we will further generalise this construction to generate generic two-dimensional Horndeski theories from $4$-dimensional gravities by allowing in addition curvature-derivative invariants in the action.
 These considerations can be straightforwardly generalised to $d\geq 4$.
 The concrete realisation of the covariant densities $\mathcal{I}_i$ is however irrelevant for later our purposes.